 What is the operation of inventory management software?

 The process by which inventory software works is to register new items of stock as soon as they are received.
 This can be done manually through data entry or automatically by a system such as:

 - serial numbers

 - RFID (radio frequency identification) tags

 - QR (quick response) codes

-- integrate with POS software
+- integrate point-of-sale software

 - scan barcodes, QR codes or read RFIDs